 Mrs. Stoll is in her first year of graduate study of Educational Leadership at Long Island University.

-The scholarship will be presented at the Tuesday Morning Keynote on March 9th at The Council's 2021 Virtual Winter Institute & Lobby Day
+The scholarship was presented at the Tuesday Morning Keynote on March 9th at The Council's 2021 Virtual Winter Institute & Lobby Day

 .
 Special thanks to Signature Partner BBS Architects, Landscape Architects & Engineers, P.C

 for their generous support of this scholarship program.